reapp/new-site/source/_drafts/Simplify-Flux-with-Immutable-js-and-Fynx.md

 ### Linking it to React

-In our top level Dogs class, let's grab our store and pass it down.
+In our top level Dogs class, lets grab our store and pass it down.
 We can also grab the store at any level of our app just by importing it.

     import store from './store';
     import Dog from './Dog';